||segre [at] iit.edu

 |Academic Honesty Policy:

-All students in this course are expected to follow this code.
+All students are expected to adhere to the IIT

 The first violation will result in a grade of "zero" for that